tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 Expose to students the following situation:

-* In the context of encryption, imagine that Joe's public key is like a special lock box that you can use to store secrets in.
+* In the context of encryption, imagine that Joe's public key is like a special lockbox that you can use to store secrets in.

 * Once you close this box, it can only be opened with Joe's private key.